 Kids car racing games to play at home

-Ever wondered what to do with the never ending supply of empty toilet paper roles (other than throw them out of course)?
-If you’re crafty then you can turn them into some pretty flashy race cars.
-All you’ll need is toilet rolls, paint, some cardboard, pens and prong fasteners.
-The kids can even help to decorate the cars.
+Ever wondered what to do with the never-ending supply of empty toilet paper rolls (other than recycle them out of course)?
+Why not make your very own race cars.
+All you’ll need is toilet rolls, paint/textas, cardboard, pens and fasteners.
+The kids can even help decorate the cars.
 After you’ve had fun making them you can have even more fun racing them.
-Instructions found on Itsy Bitsy Fun.

 Zig-Zag kids’ car racing games

-To help younger kids develop fine motor skills while having fun use tape to mark out a long zig zag path on the floor (or draw one with pen on some butchers paper if you don’t have tape).
-A track like this one from The Imperfect Housewife allows them to have fun pretending to be race car drivers and also helps them to practice fine motor skills while manoeuvring within the lines.
+This car racing game for toddlers can develop their fine motor skills while having fun racing cars.
+Use some tape to mark out a long zig-zag path on the floor (or draw one with pen on some butcher’s paper if you don’t have tape).
+A track like this allows the kids to have fun pretending to be race car drivers and helps them to practice fine motor skills while manoeuvring within the lines.

 For more fun activities to do with budding car enthusiasts visit our post about popular transport attractions for kids.